 3-4 quarts chicken broth

 1 medium sweet potato, peeled and chopped roughly

 2 t garlic powder

 Place chicken in a very large pot.
 Cover with broth.
 Bring to boil and skim off any scum that rises to the surface.
 Add seasonings and chopped vegetables.
 Reduce heat to simmer and cook for 1 1/2 hours.

 Remove chicken and vegetables from soup.
-Puree vegetables and return to soup.
+Puree vegetables and return to soup (or leave veggies in soup and puree with immersion blender).
 Remove skin and bones from chicken and chop.
 Return chicken to soup.
 Makes 8 servings.

 Does your family have a chicken soup recipe that's been past down from generation to generation?
 Thanks for stopping by and have a great week!